 Formative Assessments (FA):

 - FA are assessment formats that are conducted constantly in the class by the teachers to gather feedback on pupils’ understanding.
-Information gained by FA is utilised to gauge how much pupils have grasped and to highlight any misconceptions pupils may have.
-FA in Science include questions, focused resources (eg. Misconceptions, Multi-tiered MCQs, etc.), activity checkpoints and so on.
+These FA are unweighted and the information gained is utilised to gauge how much pupils have grasped and to highlight any misconceptions pupils may have.
+FA in Science include questions, focused resources (eg. Misconceptions, Multi-tiered MCQs, etc.), hands-on activities and so on.

 Summative Assessments (SA)

 - SA are weighted assessments for Science.
-These take the form of CA and SA papers at the end of each term.
-Science Practical Tests are also employed to assess pupils’ proficency in Science Process Skills.
-Practical tests are conducted at different times of the year for each level.
+These take the form of Review Tests (RT) and Examinations (Mid-Year and End of Year) papers at the end of each term.
+Practical aspects (eg. Hands on experimentation, observation of live specimens) are also employed to assess pupils’ proficency in Science Process Skills.